chinenual/synergize/docs/dx2syn.md

 of the original DX voices.
 Some algorithm-specific adjustments are made automatically during the conversion.

+* One of the features on the DX7 that is not on the Synergy is being able to set the Harmonic for the Oscillator at 0.5.
+This is emulated by setting the Synergy Oscillator at 1, and raising the other Oscillators by 1 octave, then setting the Transpose down 1 octave so it matches the DX7 voice.

 ## Recommendations

 While some DX voices convert very accurately to Synergy, do not expect a 100% accurate conversion in general.
+Although both are considered to be FM Synthesizers, the DX7 is Phase M FM, while the Synergy is Amplitude Modulated FM.
+The Carriers sound identical in additive mode, but when modulated, the two do sound different.
 After creating the Synergy voice you may need to tweak it before it sounds right.

 Things to try: